A topic from the subject of Biochemistry in Chemistry.

 Significance:

 This experiment demonstrates the effect of temperature on enzyme activity.
 Enzymes are proteins, and high temperatures can denature them, causing them to lose their function.
-This experiment shows that the optimal temperature for catalase activity is 60°C. At higher temperatures, the enzyme is denatured and cannot function properly.
+Low temperatures reduce enzyme activity due to reduced kinetic energy.
+This experiment helps determine the optimal temperature range for catalase activity.

 Applications: